OriginProtocol/telegram-moderator/README.md

 - Bans users for posting messagses matching specified patterns
 - Bans users with usernames matching specified patterns
 - Records logs of converstations
-- Translates foreign languages to English using Google Translate
+- Logs an English translation of any foreign languages using Google Translate

 ## Installation